-Ngo Chew Yeh (Malaysia )
+Ngo Chew Yeh (Singapore)

 Madam Ngo Chew Yeh is the founder of September 21 Enterprise Pte Ltd, the region's leading supplier of high quality Early Childhood, Special Needs & Primary teaching resources.
 She is an avid animal lover, a toastmaster fan and collects antique books.
 Her personal mantra: Ethics and Integrity are my passion.
 They cost nothing but they mean everything.

 Nurul Fateen Keisha (Singapore)